strimzi/strimzi.github.io/_posts/2020-09-07-introduction-to-system-tests.md

 - `KafkaBridge` image =  STRIMZI_DEFAULT_KAFKA_BRIDGE_IMAGE
 - `CruiseControl` image =  STRIMZI_DEFAULT_CRUISE_CONTROL_IMAGE

-And so on.

 ### Using IDE

 You can also build and run tests from your favourite IDE.
-In my case, I am using IntelliJ and the steps are as follows.
+In my case, I use IntelliJ and the steps are as follows.

 1. Fork the [strimzi-kafka-operator](https://github.com/strimzi/strimzi-kafka-operator)
 2. Open the strimzi-kafka-operator project